kiweezi/NvidiaFE-notify/README.md

 ## Contributors
-* [HazNut](https://github.com/HazNut) - Helped with coding style and using requests + json modules.
+* [HazNut](https://github.com/HazNut) - Greatly helped with styling and using requests, modules and general syntax.
 Fixed slow API requests using User-Agent header.

 ### Please give me issues, this is just a means of learning for me.